Coral-Protocol/Coral-VideoDbDirector-Agent/README.md

 ## Capabilities

-The VideoDB Director Agent provides comprehensive video processing and agent coordination capabilities:
+The VideoDB Director Agent provides comprehensive video content analysis and processing capabilities:

-### Video Processing
+### Video Content Analysis
+- Watch and process videos from YouTube URLs, local files, and other sources
+- Transcribe speech and audio content from videos
-- Stream video content through VideoDB platform
+- Generate comprehensive summaries of video content
-- Process video files and manage video metadata
-- Handle video format conversions and optimizations
+- Extract key moments and important segments from videos
-- Manage video storage and retrieval operations
+- Answer specific questions about video content and context

-### Video Streaming Management
+### AI-Powered Video Understanding
+- Analyze video content using advanced AI models
+- Provide detailed insights and explanations about video topics
+- Generate bullet-point summaries and structured content analysis
+- Identify and describe key themes, topics, and concepts in videos
-- Manage video streaming sessions
+- Process long-form video content with intelligent summarization

-- Handle streaming quality and bandwidth optimization
-- Support multiple streaming protocols
-- Monitor streaming performance and metrics
+### Intelligent Content Extraction
+- Identify and summarize key points from video presentations
+- Extract important quotes and statements from video content
+- Generate structured summaries with main topics and subtopics
+- Provide detailed analysis of video content with context and explanations

 ## Example